gitter-badger/Deadcord/README.md

-## Currently under revamp.
+## Currently being rebuilt.
-The Deadcord BD plugin is being rebuilt.
-You might experience weird UI glitches, things may also break or not work as expected.
-Join our Discord for more info.
+The Deadcord engine is being rebuilt in Golang, this will bring faster speeds and faster updates.
+We are 25% done with the revamp.
+Thank you for your understanding.

 ---